dportik/Alignment_Assessment/README.md

 the number of taxa, sequence length, and proportion of missing data.
 This will be performed for each alignment, resulting in an output file called 'Out_NAME_Assessment.txt', which is tab-delimited.
-**NOTE: the alignments must have the '.phylip' extension to be recognized!
+**NOTE: the alignments must have the '.phylip' or '.phy' extension to be recognized!

 Additional outputs:
 'Master_Alignment_Assessment.txt', 'Log_Summary_file.txt', 'Log_All_Alignments_file.txt'